Please also see my All-Time World Cup Team Index.

 With Sampdoria, Vialli won the Cup Winners' Cup in 1990.
 In 1992, he made a world record breaking transfer to Juventus.
 In 1996, he helped Juventus to win their first ever Champions' League.
 He went to Euro 1988.
 However, at Italia 1990, he was unimpressive and lost his starting spot to Roberto Baggio and Salvatore Schillaci.
 After the WC Finals, he had a feud with manager Sacchi that forced him out of the national team.

-Christian Vieri, Roberto Baggio, Paulo Sousa, Alessandro Birindelli, Marco Di Vaio, Vladimir Jugović, Alen Boksic, Paulinho.
+Christian Vieri, Roberto Baggio, Paulo Sousa, Alessandro Birindelli, Marco Di Vaio, Vladimir Jugović, Alen Boksic, Paulinho, Pietro Vierchowod.

 -- This is mainly about Lippi's time with Juventus.
 Outside of his career with Juventus, he only won trophies with Guangzhou Evergrande in China.
 This meant to be the all-time team for Lippi's entire club career.
 However, none of his players was chosen for playing under him at a different club.
 Every player played for him at Juventus.

 -- Lippi only had two starting goalkeepers while at Juventus so the third keeper selection was difficult to select.
 Michelangelo Rampulla was a long-term backup keeper who was a part of many winning teams in Turin.
 He also followed Lippi as his coaching staff after he retired from playing.
 I took him based upon his relationship with Lippi.

 -- Moreno Torricelli was one of my favourite players.
 He was a player who played with his heart.